Not all Sig Sauer pistols qualify as boat anchors. Here are six sized perfectly for everyday concealed carry.

 One of the top modern carry guns, the P320 is as flexible as they come.
 Modular in design, the Sig Sauer pistol jumps between frame sizes and barrel lengths with a quick switch of the trigger group.
 In turn, you potentially have everything from a sub-compact to a full-sized option at your disposal.
 Handy as all get out.

-If you’re new to the line, the P320 Nitron Compact is an excellent choice, given outright you can pick from 9mm, .357 SIG, .40 S&W and .45 ACP chamberings.
-The striker-fired is also competitively priced, with the MSRP of the line starting at $679.
+If you’re new to the line, the P320 Nitron Compact is an excellent choice, given outright you can pick from 9mm and .45 ACP chamberings.
+The striker-fired is also competitively priced, with street prices of the line averaging just over $500.
 Though, if you’re looking for something as minimal as possible, the striker-fired might not fit the bill.

 Overall manageable in size—3.9-inch barrel, 26-ounces unloaded—the double-stack is a bit wide at 1.3-inches … though not prohibitively.

 To touch on the elephant in the room, early iterations of the P320 had issues with drop safety, which the company said it has since addressed.
 But if you go shopping in the P320 resell market, best to inquire if the pistol in question had its trigger upgraded.

 Sig Sauer made its way on the back of DA/SA pistols, but has proven more than adept at turning out other top-notch designs.
 The 1911, for instance.
 Over the years, the company has built a reputation of turning out among the finest production 1911s around.
 And they have one for nearly any occasion.